george24601/notes/devOps/network/tcp.md

 * SYN-RCVD: server side, after ACK+SYN is sent, similar to SYN-SENT, should be very quick to change to ESTABLISHED.
 Note if you have many SYN-RCVD, maybe a sign of SYN flood DDoS.
 Connection is now to half-opened state inside the half-connection queue, Transmission Control Block allocated
 * ESTABLISHED: full conneciton queue: not ACCEPTED by the apply, will have packet loss if they are full
 * FIN-WAIT-1: active close side, after FIN is sent, includes a current serial number K, and include an ACK to confirm have received the the latest data
 * CLOSE_WAIT: server/passive close side, when client disconnects and sends FIN.
 If server side doesn't not receive the FIN, it will remain established.
-Needed so that client can ACK all on-the-fly but after FIN data. will set K+1 as ACK number
+Needed so that client can ACK all on-the-fly but after FIN data. will set K+1 as ACK number.
+A common problem is not closing the connection from client (while the client side maybe closed due to long idleness)
 * FIN-WAIT-2: after the active close side receives ACK
 * CLOSING: rare
 * LAST-ACK: passive close side, the program received to EOF to call CLOSE, PCS will send a FIN and wait for ACK, e.g., when disconnect stress testing client, you will see many LAST-ACK